 If you are a manager employing kids home for the summer, or recent college graduates entering the workforce, you may be experiencing a communication gap.
-The first generation to be fully raised in an era of electronics, and social media has changed how young people ages 16-25 years old communicate.
+The first generation to be fully raised in an era of electronics, and social media has changed how young people ages 16-25 communicate.
 Effectively learning how to communicate with your younger employees is essential not only for the efficiency of your business but also workplace safety.
 Here are three tips to help improve communication with younger workers:

 - Touch Base Daily.
 Younger people desire a lot of feedback on how they are doing.
 For best results forget calling them into your office, instead, make it make informal and spontaneous interaction.